dezsoseres/XRv_vMX_interas_interwork/L3vpn_optionB_working/README.md

 ```
 summary:
-reachability inside the vrf A is ok between cisco xr and vmx domain
+reachability inside the vrf A enpoints (lo100) is ok between cisco xr and vmx domain
-vmx domain is seemless mpls, core (isis) and aggregation (ospf) with no redistribution between them.
+vmx domain is seemless mpls, core (isis) and aggregation (ospf) have no redistribution between them.
 towards aggregation endpoints bgp will transport labels
 core ASBRs are bgp rrs towards the aggregation. :)
 ```